 Yet there is a side to infrastructure that has often been overlooked in human development: green infrastructure (GI).
 If railroads and buildings can be called gray infrastructure, then open spaces, wetlands, streams and rivers are green infrastructure.
 The ecosystem services they provide have always undergirded our towns and cities, but only recently have we come to appreciate and quantify their value.
 Through GI, our water is cleaned, our natural settings are preserved, local wildlife find habitat, and our temperatures are moderated . . . all free of charge.

 Naturally-occurring GI, such as wetlands and meandering streams, can be mimicked through human-constructed GI for the purpose of managing stormwater.
 Designers and engineers now construct bioswales, rain gardens, green roofs, pervious pavement, and various site-specific infiltration designs.
 The point of these projects is to draw stormwater into the groundwater instead of piping it quickly into streams, where it carries pollution raises the water temperature and causes flashy, eroding creeks.
 Vegetated GI features capture rain water, filter it through the soil, cool it, and slowly deliver it to streams via groundwater.

 Green infrastructure is not merely rain gardens and bioswales.
 Each of these features would be more accurately described as Low Impact Development (LID), or the implementation of best management practices at the site-specific level.
 GI, like grey infrastructure, expands the same idea to a community-wide scope.
 Its focus is on the planned, strategic placement of LID features and on the accounting of reduced stormwater volume and pollutant loads those features provide.
 It requires planning and inter-jurisdictional communication.
-(Read more about the differences between LID and GI along with case studies).

 Gray infrastructure and GI are similar in some ways, but differ in others: